johanix/gen-notify-test/README.md

 Here is some simple Go code to play with generalised DNS notifications a la draft-thomassen-generalised-dns-notify-01.

+There are two parts to this code.
+The first is the "receiver".
+This is a fake scanner that also listens for generalised notifications.
+In the absence of any generalised notifications it will just periodically run the complete scanner (which does nothing).
+When a notification comes in it will be put into a queue for immediate scanning (which also does nothing).
+The only real use of the receiver is the log output.

+The second part is the "notifier".
+This is a CLI test and demo utility that can do three things: (a) send queries for the private RR "NOTIFY", (b) generate RFC 3597 representation of the NOTIFY RR to be put in a parent zone and (c) send NOTIFY(CDS) or NOTIFY(CSYNC) to the destination specified by a NOTIFY RRset in a parent zone.

 1. Build the receiver (i.e. the server that will listen for NOTIFY):
    (cd receiver/ ; go build)

 2. Check the config in receiver.yaml.
-It must specify at least a address and a port on which to listen, as well as a scanner interval (time in seconds between periodic scanner runs).
+It must specify at least an address and a port on which to listen, as well as a scanner interval (time in seconds between periodic fake scanner runs).

 3. Start the receiver.
-By default it will listen on 127.0.0.1:5302 and the only thing it does is to fake a periodic scanning of child zones and listen for notifications about specific scan requests.
+By default it will listen on 127.0.0.1:5302 and the only thing it does is to fake a periodic scanning of child zones and listen for notifications about specific scan requests for particular child zones.
+Note that it reads its config from the current directory.

    (cd reciever ; ./receiver)

 4. Build the test utility.
+Preferably in a separate window.
    (cd notify ; go build)

 5. Generate suitable RFC 3597 records to put in your parent zone: